Frightened Rabbit: The Winter of Mixed Drinks (2010)

 In May 2009, a video appeared online of Hutchison performing a new track, entitled "Swim Until You Can't See Land".
 The song was later revealed as the first single from the forthcoming third album.

 In October 2009, the band members unveiled the album's title, The Winter of Mixed Drinks, and announced the arrival of a fifth band member, Gordon Skene (formerly of Make Model).
 According to Scott Hutchison:

 The Winter of Mixed Drinks was released in March 2010.

 The band made their US television debut on Late Night with Jimmy Fallon on 25 May 2010, performing "Nothing Like You".
 In June 2010, they appeared on The A.V.
 Club covering The Lemonheads.
-On 12 October 2010, the television crime drama Detroit 1-8-7 featured the song "Yes I Would."
-The first single from the album, "Swim Until You Can't See Land" was also used in the trailer for the 2010 movie, "The Beaver".
-They have also been chosen personally by Belle & Sebastian to perform at their second Bowlie Weekender festival, presented by All Tomorrow's Parties in the UK in December 2010.
-Again, the band supported Death Cab for Cutie during their 2011 North American tour.
+On 12 October 2010, the television crime drama Detroit 1-8-7 featured the song "Yes I Would".
+The first single from the album, "Swim Until You Can't See Land" was also used in the trailer for the 2010 movie, The Beaver.
+They were also chosen by Belle & Sebastian to perform at their second Bowlie Weekender festival, presented by All Tomorrow's Parties in the UK in December 2010.
+The band supported Death Cab for Cutie again during their 2011 North American tour.